Wettinia maynensis

 Wettinia maynensis Information

 A solitary, tall, water-loving, moderately slow growing, monoecious, crownshaft palm.
-Not known in cultivation, common in the wild.
+Not known in cultivation and common in the wild.
 It has a smooth, light-grey trunk, 15 m.
 (49 ft.) tall, 13 cm.
 (5 inch) diameter with no obvious leaf scars, and huge segmented, pinnate (feather) leaves, 4 m.
 (13 ft.) long, 0.9 m.
 (3 ft.) wide, dark green above and beneath.

 An unusual population of this species with clustered stems is known from S Ecuador.